karthikeyinikalaimurugan/recipe_finder/README.md

  |   |
  |   |- App.css             // Common CSS Styles Of Entire App
  |   |- App.js              // Root App Component Assembling All Other Components
- |   |- Data.css            // Entire Data Required For The App
+ |   |- Data.js            // Entire Data Required For The App
  |   |- index.js            // Starting Point of the App
  |   |- reportWebVitals.css // Determines App Performance
  |- .gitignore              // ignore node_modules and builds to github